IOTPaySDK/IOTPay-PHP/README.md

-# Before Integration

-1 config your  MCH_KEY, MCH_ID, LOGIN_NAME in CreditCardV3 class.

-2 using following code sample to call Iotpay creditcard V3 api.

 ## Installation

 Download creditcardv3.php and included in your project

+# Before Integration

+1 Config your  MCH_KEY, MCH_ID, LOGIN_NAME in CreditCardV3 class.

+2 Using following code sample to call Iotpay creditcard V3 api.

 ## Simple purchase